getpatchwork/patchwork/README.md

 contributors and maintainers, leaving time for the more important (and more interesting) stuff.

-Patches that have been sent to a mailing list are 'caught' by the system, and appear on a web page.
+Patches that have been sent to a mailing list are "caught" by the system, and appear on a web page.
 Any comments posted that reference the patch are appended to the patch page too.
 The project's maintainer can then scan through the list of patches, marking each with a certain state, such as Accepted, Rejected or